simonegiacomelli/wwwpy-snippet-collection/wwwpy-custom-tree/README.md

   - scroll node into view
   - Event handling - e.g., on before expand to lazy load
   - Event handling - e.g., on click on a Location node to change the selection in the canvas
+- comp_structure.py:
+  - All Location nodes should be collapsed by default